JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-local-dependency.md

 ## Rule Details

-This rule validates the casing for `file:` and `link:` dependencies in a `package.json` file.
-If the casing of a `link:` or `file:` path is incorrect yarn does not sub out the link when releasing.
+This rule validates the path for `file:` and `link:` dependencies in a `package.json` file - including name casing.
+If a `link:` or `file:` path is incorrect yarn does not sub out the link when releasing.

 Examples of **incorrect** code for this rule: